daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/global-artifacts/user_manual.md

 >
 > **Instructions** :
 >
-> - Request to register a new collaborator  within the application.
+> - Initiate a request for new collaborator registration.
-> - Provide the required information, including (meter as cenas q temos na classe colaborador).
+> - Input the necessary information, including name, birthday, admission date, address, phone number, email, ID doc type and ID number.
-> - Select the appropriate job for the collaborator from the list.
+> - Choose the suitable job for the collaborator from the provided list.
-> - Confirm the data and job selecion.
+> - Verify the entered data and job selection.
-> - After confirmation, the system provides a success message.
+> - Upon confirmation, the system will display a success message.

 **4. Assign Skills | Human Resources Manager**